-Meet the winners: Tristan Harris
+Meet the Winners: Tristan Harris

 Tristan Harris, a recipient of the 2023 Tällberg-SNF-Eliasson Global Leadership Prize, is a leader who wants to make technology more humane, ethical, and aligned with humanity’s best interests.
 He is the co-founder and executive director of the Center for Humane Technology (CHT), a nonprofit organization that aims to change the way the tech industry designs and builds products that affect billions of people.